germainkevinbusiness/UIPresenter/README.md

 Presenter.STATE_BACK_BUTTON_PRESSED

 UIPresenter(fragment = this).set(
-    // Now the library won't removes the presenter on any detected click event removePresenterOnAnyClickEvent = false,
+    // Now the library won't removes the presenter on any detected click event automatically
+    // You now have to decide which click event will remove the presenter by yourself, like
+    // show inside the presenterStateChangeListener below
+    removePresenterOnAnyClickEvent = false,
     presenterStateChangeListener = { state, removePresenter ->
         // Removes the presenter when a click is done on the presenter's PresenterShape